Preface content

 • Promote a ‘culture of care’ within The Pirbright Institute and in the wider community.

-The AWERB is made up of representatives of the Chair, Project and Personal Licence holders, Named Animal Care and Welfare Officers (NACWO’s), the Named Veterinary Surgeon (NVS), local management, lay members and independent members.
-The Pirbright Institute also opens up the meeting to its Animal Technicians to attend.
+The AWERB is made up of representatives of the Chair, project and personal licence holders, Named Animal Care and Welfare Officers (NACWO’s), the Named Veterinary Surgeon (NVS), local management, lay members and independent members.
+The AWERB has an open door policy and welcomes members of staff and students to ‘sit in’ on a meeting.

 Back to Animals in research